St. Patrick Parish, located in Yorkville, Illinois, is an active Catholic Church with over 2,000 parish families.

 Faith Formation at St. Patrick Parish comes to families through two formats: Family Formation for Grades K-6 and Coming Together Nights for Grades 7-8.

 Alpha is a series of sessions exploring the basics of Christian faith in a fun, pressure-free environment.
 Each session includes watching a short film followed by a discussion where you can share what you think with a small group of people just like you.
 The course is offered several times during the year, is free to attend, and offers an opportunity to get to know people in the parish.

 St. Patrick Parish church was erected and dedicated in Bristol in 1885.
 In 1948, Bishop Martin McNamara of the Diocese of Joliet invited the Marian Fathers of the Immaculate Conception to take over St. Patrick.
 Land was obtained in the 1980s to accommodate the future growth of St. Patrick Mission.

 A large parish center was built and dedicated in 1988 on the property at 406 Walnut Street in Yorkville.
-The last mass celebrated at the mission church in Bristol was Palm Sunday, 2000, after which the doors were locked and the Eucharist was carried in a procession to the parish center in Yorkville.
+The last mass celebrated at the church in Bristol was on Palm Sunday, 2000, after which the doors were locked and the Eucharist was carried in a procession to the parish center in Yorkville.

 Construction began on a new worship space adjoining the parish center in July of 2000.
 On February 15, 2002, Rev. Bishop Joseph Imesch celebrated the dedication of the new building and designated the 117-year-old Mission as an official parish.
 The founding pastor was Rev. Jerome Zalonis, MIC who served until June of 2007 when the Rev. Dan Cambra, MIC, was appointed pastor.
 Rev. Matthew Lamoureux, MIC, was named pastor of St. Patrick Parish in 2009.